HTTP5214-Winter2023/starter/standup-logs/Standup-Logs-WenboMin.md

+Jan 11st

+Course Introduction

 Jan 18th

 Learn how about the Agile work flow.
-Learn how to use Git
+Learn how to use Git.
+Create Kanban board
-Great branch and stand up lo.
+Creat branch and stand up log.